hsavit1/hsavit1.github.io/_posts/2015-11-10-guides-to-haskell.md

         - What is WHNF (Weak Head Normal Form) [:link:](http://stackoverflow.com/questions/6872898/haskell-what-is-weak-head-normal-form)
         - What is Stream Fusion [:link:](http://stackoverflow.com/questions/578063/what-is-haskells-stream-fusion)
         - Haskell Design Patterns [:link:](https://www.quora.com/What-are-some-functional-programming-design-patterns)
+        - How Haskell does Parallelism [:link:](https://www.quora.com/What-are-the-implications-of-lazy-evaluation)
+        - Why is it said that any I/O operation will have side effects? [:link:](https://www.quora.com/Why-is-it-said-that-any-I-O-operation-will-have-side-effects)
+        - How does Haskell hide the IO type when reading lazily from the contents of a file? [:link:](https://www.quora.com/How-does-Haskell-hide-the-IO-type-when-reading-lazily-from-the-contents-of-a-file)
+        - In Haskell, can we write a function of type String -> String which just "extracts" and returns a String out of an IO String produced by an IO action? [:link:](https://www.quora.com/In-Haskell-can-we-write-a-function-of-type-String-String-which-just-extracts-and-returns-a-String-out-of-an-IO-String-produced-by-an-IO-action)
+        - Haskell's Concurrency and STM [:link:](https://www.quora.com/What-is-Haskell-notably-good-for)
     - *Opinions*
         - What is the Future of Haskell? [:link:](https://www.quora.com/What-is-the-future-of-Haskell)
         - Reviews of the Haskell Programming Language [:link:](https://www.quora.com/Reviews-of-Haskell-programming-language)